NHOrus/srwq-compilation/episode-38.md

 Kar-Wai scratches his bald pate, clearly unused to it being shaved clean.
 "Well, I was in for a checkup, seeing which of these chunks of metal still in me were removable and which are replacing vitals, and I ran into Kai here, sweating bullets.
 Seems one of his students is in there, getting treated."

 Kai grunts.
 "Docs said it was safer to give Hugo limbs before they brought him out of it, so he wouldn't wake up a quadraplegic.
-He'll be partially cyberised, but he'll be whole...physicially anyway."
+He'll be partially cyberised, but he'll be whole... physicially anyway."

-"Oh...And what's your deal, Ring.
+"Oh...
+And what's your deal, Ring.
 Why are you so worried about this guy?"

 She raises the still-burned stump of her right arm.
 "I'm next."

 "OH!
 JESUS!
 Fuck!
 Shit!"

 "Yeah, I said much the same when I found out..." she trails off, and looks down at the other corner of the room.
-"Katina...You're friends with that Nate person, aren't you?"
+"Katina...
+You're friends with that Nate person, aren't you?"

 "Yeah..."

-"She said...that she died in the Earth Cradle, but her Cell-things, they revived her from brain-death.
+"She said... that she died in the Earth Cradle, but her Cell-things, they revived her from brain-death.
 Right?"

 "Y-yeah, that's about right..."

-"...I...I need to know....could it work again?
-On..Jayce?"
+"...I...
+I need to know... could it work again?
+On...
+Jayce?"

-"Oh...I'd forgotten, Dumi said it but I'd been so preoccupied with...Arado..."
+"Oh...
+I'd forgotten, Dumi said it but I'd been so preoccupied with...
+Arado..."

 Ring looks at you, slightly hurt.

-"I....I'll go talk with people.
+"I...
+I'll go talk with people.
 Don't worry Ring, if theres something I can do, I will!"

 You rush out to find a safe place to talk.
-Stealthyboy !fchRKomfls Sat 06 Mar 2010 22:12:38 No.4652811 Report
->>4652709
->"...I...I need to know....could it work again?
-On..Jayce?"

->"Oh...I'd forgotten, Dumi said it but I'd been so preoccupied with...Arado..."

->Ring looks at you, slightly hurt.

-Smooth, Katina.
-Real smooth.
-Sciencegar Sciencebolt Sat 06 Mar 2010 22:12:01 No.4652812 Report
 "Dumi!
 Come in, we need to talk about Jayce!!"

-Oh yes, Mr. Starlord.
+*Oh yes, Mr. Starlord.
 Rather bad mauling his body took.
-I was too busy shielding the Trilobites, and Tis was flanking the SRX...I'll assume you'll want him revived.
+I was too busy shielding the Trilobites, and Tis was flanking the SRX...
+I'll assume you'll want him revived.*

 "Yes!
-Wait...Can we?
+Wait...
+Can we?
 Will it work again?"

-Dr. Nates revival was...a unique set of circumstances, possibly mainly due to the circumstances of her death.
-She died from shock, due to the extreme pain of...well, hacing her skin flash-fried off by the blast of an MAPW.
-Her brain and major organs were intact, thanks to the blast sterilising her environment and keeping it airtight.
+*Dr. Nates revival was... a unique set of circumstances, possibly mainly due to the circumstances of her death.
+She died from shock, due to the extreme pain of... well, hacing her skin flash-fried off by the blast of an MAPW.
+Her brain and major organs were intact, thanks to the blast sterilising her environment and keeping it airtight.*

-"And...that doesn't apply to Jayce?"
+"And... that doesn't apply to Jayce?"

-"His brain is...mostly intact, but the rest of his body has been alternately crushed and shredded by the shrapnel of his cockpit popping under the overpressure.
+*His brain is... mostly intact, but the rest of his body has been alternately crushed and shredded by the shrapnel of his cockpit popping under the overpressure.
 If we were to introduce False Cells into his body now, I think they'd basically shrug and give up.
-Though I could convince them to extract his personality patterns and memory, so you'd at least have a simulacrum of his mind.[/i]
+Though I could convince them to extract his personality patterns and memory, so you'd at least have a simulacrum of his mind.*

 "Oh..."

-Sciencegar Sciencebolt Sat 06 Mar 2010 22:13:01 No.4652819 Report
-Quoted By: >>4652845 >>4652860 >>4652869 >>4652902
-There are other options however.
+*There are other options however.
 First is the one currently underway: The body is being prepped for a special cyberisation process, the same one which created Lamia and Echidna.
-Given its results so far, I'd say that by tomorrow, you'll have Jayce...or at least, something that looks like him.
+Given its results so far, I'd say that by tomorrow, you'll have Jayce... or at least, something that looks like him.*

 "How do you mean?
-They'll...change his brain?"
+They'll... change his brain?"

-Indeed.
+*Indeed.
 Most of the processing and personality centres of Lamia and Echidnas brain have been entirely replaced with computer components.
 Their identities before their revival as W-series is entirely lost, assuming they weren't simply made from vat-grown parts.
-Jayce would suffer a similar fate, no doubt Ms Browning would establish an entirely new personality for him.
+Jayce would suffer a similar fate, no doubt Ms Browning would establish an entirely new personality for him.*

-"Fuck....that...that bitch!
-That'd...kill Ring!"
+"Fuck... that... that bitch!
+That'd... kill Ring!"

-There is the third, risky option.
-We do both.
+*There is the third, risky option.
+We do both.*

 "...We use the machine cells to save a copy of Jayces brain, then when Lemon fixes his body, we reboot him with the real Jayces brain!"

-Exactly.
-However, of course, there are downsides.
+*Exactly.
+However, of course, there are downsides.*

 "Like what?"

-Well for one, we'd be commiting an act of sabotage against the second-in-command of the entire Shadow Mirror.
+*Well for one, we'd be commiting an act of sabotage against the second-in-command of the entire Shadow Mirror.*

 "Er.."

-And, if I may be so blunt, that last time I did this, the results weren't....as helpful as I'd hoped.
+*And, if I may be so blunt, that last time I did this, the results weren't... as helpful as I'd hoped.*

 "Huh?"

-Arado.

-"....Oh...Oh!
+*Arado.*

+"....Oh...
+Oh!
 You did that?
-I thought he just...woke up!"
+I thought he just... woke up!"

-It's complicated...But you have to agree, since his revival, Arado hasn't been the most...stable.
+*It's complicated...
+But you have to agree, since his revival, Arado hasn't been the most... stable.*

-WHAT WILL KATINA DO?
-Stealthyboy !fchRKomfls Sat 06 Mar 2010 22:16:01 No.4652845 Report
->>4652819
-Do it.
-It's not like we give a shit about the leaders of the SM or their plans anyway.
-Anonymous Sat 06 Mar 2010 22:18:01 No.4652860 Report
-Quoted By: >>4652876
->>4652819
-Tell Ring the whole harsh truth, that his body is way past the line that revival is possible and that what's left from it will be used for creating a new W-Series.

-But, if she wishes, she could talk to Lemon and ask her if we could make the W-Series to have characteristics just like Jayce's.
-Anonymous Sat 06 Mar 2010 22:19:01 No.4652869 Report
->>4652819
-We'd best ask Ring.
-We don't know what she'd want.
-Anonymous Sat 06 Mar 2010 22:20:01 No.4652876 Report
-Quoted By: >>4652914
->>4652860

-Seconded.

-Now it isn't time to stir trouble in SM, especially against high ranking member like Lemon...
-Anonymous Sat 06 Mar 2010 22:22:01 No.4652885 Report
->>4652882
-That's really just option 1...
-Rick Dominated Sat 06 Mar 2010 22:24:01 No.4652894 Report
-Maybe we should bring up option number 4, permanently imprinting his brain patterns in a mech?
-This might take a bit of heat out of the overall situation.
-And then when things stabilize a bit, we can get him a W-Series body.
-Goddamn Sandwitches Sat 06 Mar 2010 22:25:01 No.4652902 Report
-Quoted By: >>4652909
->>4652819

-Ask Ring in private if she wants to do this...

-Either way, it seems that we will probably be taking Ring with us when we head out into the multiverse.
-Anonymous Sat 06 Mar 2010 22:26:01 No.4652909 Report
->>4652902
-Yeah.
-Also, jeeze, we owe Ring.
-Stealthyboy !fchRKomfls Sat 06 Mar 2010 22:28:01 No.4652914 Report
-Quoted By: >>4652924 >>4652927 >>4652949
->>4652876
-But if we get Dumi to do it secretly, no-one will ever know...
-And if we don't do it Ring may have a nervous breakdown.
-Personally, I care a whole lot more about Ring than I do about Lemon's little pet project.
-Anonymous Sat 06 Mar 2010 22:29:01 No.4652924 Report
-Quoted By: >>4652928
->>4652914
-At least ASK Ring what she wants us to do, first.
-Anonymous Sat 06 Mar 2010 22:31:01 No.4652927 Report
->>4652914
-Ring is a tough girl, she'll live.
-Stealthyboy !fchRKomfls Sat 06 Mar 2010 22:31:01 No.4652928 Report
-Quoted By: >>4652939 >>4652942
->>4652924
->"...I...I need to know....could it work again?
-On..Jayce?"

-I'm pretty certain we know what her answer will be.
-Anonymous Sat 06 Mar 2010 22:32:01 No.4652939 Report
-Quoted By: >>4652948
->>4652928
-...Not really, we don't.
-Anonymous Sat 06 Mar 2010 22:33:01 No.4652942 Report
-Quoted By: >>4652953
->>4652928
-We have 3 or 4 options, all with downsides.
-We want to make sure that Ring knows the problems involved with each.
-Jerid Messa !!AbDOcayw4O/ Sat 06 Mar 2010 22:34:01 No.4652946 Report
-Ask Ring first.
-She wants to do the Machine Cell solution but she doesn't really know what the consequences could be.
-Stealthyboy !fchRKomfls Sat 06 Mar 2010 22:34:01 No.4652948 Report
-Quoted By: >>4652953
->>4652939
-Well, with the choices being between an android that looks like Jayce but with none of his personality (What Lemon's making right now), and an android with a physical copy of Jayce's mind...
-Anonymous Sat 06 Mar 2010 22:35:01 No.4652949 Report
-Quoted By: >>4653015
->>4652914
-I doubt that doing it again is easy as it was with Arado, because if Lemon is actually overseeing the operation and that she is actually good at what she is doing, then the whole thing got that much more complicated...Unless we can distract her somehow...
-Stealthyboy !fchRKomfls Sat 06 Mar 2010 22:36:01 No.4652953 Report
-Quoted By: >>4652983
->>4652942
-3 or 4? what are the two other than outlined in >>4652948 Anonymous Sat 06 Mar 2010 22:40:01 No.4652983 Report
-Quoted By: >>4653013
->>4652953
-First would be copying his brain patterns into a computer

-Second would be W series

-Third would be the Arado treatment

-Fourth would be the first, but transplanting his personality into a mech.
-I'm not sure whether this deserves its own option Anonymous Sat 06 Mar 2010 22:45:01 No.4653013 Report
->>4652983
-At any rate, it's up to Ring to make the decision.
-She has the best idea of what he would have wanted.
-View SameGoogleiqdbSauceNAO RmF_WilyEyebrow.gif, 1KiB, 50x50
-Stealthyboy !fchRKomfls Sat 06 Mar 2010 22:46:01 No.4653015 Report
->>4652949
-Distract her, eh?
-Anonymous Sat 06 Mar 2010 23:03:01 No.4653089 Report
-Bump
-Anonymous Sun 07 Mar 2010 00:02:01 No.4653450 Report
-Bump.
-Sciencegar Sciencebolt Sun 07 Mar 2010 00:05:01 No.4653466 Report
-Quoted By: >>4653506 >>4653508
+---

 The medical ward is a little busier when you re-emerge.
 A new patient is being lowered into Ryoto's bed, a red-haired young man sporting artificial limbs.
 Kai and Kar-Wai are helping the ordelies with him, while Kusuha and another nurse help Ring onto a trolley.

 "Wait!
 Kusuha, I need to have a word with Ring in private.
 Please, just two minutes!"